Richadia1/Richadia1/README.md

 🌍 Beyond Code

-I serve as the Social Chair for Spelman Protégé, Digital Editor for Sustainable Spelman, and a member of the Social Organization Committee for Tiny Tummy Trust — combining leadership, collaboration, and community engagement.
+I serve as the Social Chair for Spelman Protégé, Digital Editor for Sustainable Spelman, and a member of the Social Organization Committee for Tiny Tummy Trust, combining leadership, collaboration, and community engagement.

 🚀 Mission